ganpat-university/ict-gnu-final-sem-project-2015-ibm-group_27_ecommerce_product_recommendation_chatbot/README.md

 ## 1. Alternating Least Square Method for FM in Recommendation system.

-## 2. LightFm implementaion with an accuracy of 86%.
+## 2. LightFm implementaion with an accuracy of 81% on test and 99.3% on Train datasets.

 ## 3. Various Platform support for Chatbot(Facebook, Telegram, Web, Google Assistant)